Masures associated with split Kac-Moody groups over valued fields: Parahoric subgroups and minimal group

 \chapter{Parahoric subgroups and minimal group}

-We used Mathieu's completions $G^{ma+}$ and $G^{ma-}$ to describe the fixators $G_x$, for $x\in \A$ and Theorem~\ref{t_fltrs_gd_fix} gives a description of the fixator of a filter $\cV$ on $\A$ involving $U_{\cV,\infty}^+$ and $U_{\cV,\infty}^-$.
-In this chapter, we give a description of $G_\cV$ entirely in terms of the minimal group $G$, for certain filters $\cV$.
-We also give a description of the fixator of $0$ and of the Iwahori subgroup involving the ``minimal group'' $\fG(\cO)$.
+In this chapter, we give a description of $G_F$ entirely in terms of the minimal group $G$, for a spherical local $F$ (a notion that we describe below), generalizing the case of an alcove, that we already treated (see Proposition~\ref{p_bphr_2.4}).
+We also give a description of the fixator of $0$ and of the Iwahori subgroup involving the “minimal group” $\fG(\cO)$.